How to Position your Desk for Maximum Productivity

 Do you easily feel constricted?

 If you can’t stand the idea of looking at the same scenery almost every hour of the workday, you may like putting your desk facing a window.
 The constantly changing view, as well as the influx of sunlight, can do wonders for your mood as well as serve as a great source of inspiration.
 If distraction can be a slight problem for you (after all, there is a lot to look at outside), face your desk toward the wall but with the window on one side of it.
-This option is often the perfect middle ground and a popular option for most people.
+Positioning a desk in front of or by a window is often the perfect middle ground and a popular option for most people.